Nagi Matsumoto

-Nagi Matsumoto (松本 凪生, Matsumoto Nagi) is a Japanese footballer who plays as a midfielder for club Sagan Tosu on loan from Cerezo Osaka.
+Nagi Matsumoto (松本 凪生, Matsumoto Nagi) is a Japanese footballer who plays as a midfielder for club Sagan Tosu.

 Career

 Cerezo Osaka

 On 4 November 2019, Matsumoto was announced at Cerezo Osaka from the 2019 season.

 Matsumoto made his league debut for Cerezo Osaka U-23s on 1 April 2018.
 He scored his first league goal against SC Sagamihara on 22 August 2020, scoring in the 44th minute.

 Loan to Tochigi SC

 On 7 January 2021, Matsumoto was announced at Tochigi SC on a one year loan.
 On 7 March 2021, he made his league debut against Blaublitz Akita on 7 March 2021.
 Matsumoto scored his first league goal against Machida Zelvia on 3 July 2021, scoring in the 54th minute.

 Loan to Ventforet Kofu

 On 28 December 2021, Matsumoto was announced at Ventforet Kofu on a one year loan.
 He scored on his league debut against Fagiano Okayama on 20 February 2022, scoring in the 35th minute.
 During his time at Ventforet Kofu, he won the 2022 Emperor's Cup.